 - 144. Going to Geilsland was a reality check for me.
 It was all boys, about sixty of them, who were all bigger and older than me and nearly everybody seemed to have tattoos.
 I was fourteen years of age, I was the smallest guy in the place and I was terrified.
 I would say the boys were all aged between fourteen and seventeen. - 145.
 Geilsland was made up of the Main House, called the Mansion House, a unit called the New Vic, the Chapel and the Chapel Cottage.
 This was a two bedroom bungalow that was used to prepare boys for leaving Geilsland and I stayed there during my latter time there. - 146.
-I arrived at Geilsland at 6:00 pm one night in 1979 and was taken to see SNR who was called EZD.
-He was ex-military and I was fighter and that if I wanted to fight there then I had to fight him. - 147.
+I arrived at Geilsland at 6:00 pm one night in 1979 and was taken to see SNR SNR who was called 20 the was ex-military and he to the school in a military fashion.
+When I first met him he said he had heard I was fighter and that if I wanted to fight there then I had to fight him. - 147.
 He then told me that there were seven golden rules but the only one I can remember is that fighting simply wasn't tolerated and you would get six of the belt for it.
 I was thereafter given a mountain of clothes, working clothes, Sunday clothes, PE stuff etc and had to sew my name on every item within two days.
 Luckily other boys from Paisley helped me out.